Enceladus: South polar region

 Images taken by Cassini during the flyby on July 14, 2005, revealed a distinctive, tectonically deformed region surrounding Enceladus's south pole.
 This area, reaching as far north as 60° south latitude, is covered in tectonic fractures and ridges.
-The area has few sizable impact craters, suggesting that it is the youngest surface on Enceladus and on any of the mid-sized icy satellites; modeling of the cratering rate suggests that some regions of the south polar terrain are possibly as young as 500,000 years or less.
+The area has few sizeable impact craters, suggesting that it is the youngest surface on Enceladus and on any of the mid-sized icy satellites.
+Modelling of the cratering rate suggests that some regions of the south polar terrain are possibly as young as 500,000 years or less.

 Near the center of this terrain are four fractures bounded by ridges, unofficially called "tiger stripes".
-They appear to be the youngest features in this region and are surrounded by mint-green-colored (in false color, UV–green–near IR images), coarse-grained water ice, seen elsewhere on the surface within outcrops and fracture walls.
+They appear to be the youngest features in this region and are surrounded by mint-green-colored (in false colour, UV–green–near IR images), coarse-grained water ice, seen elsewhere on the surface within outcrops and fracture walls.
 Here the "blue" ice is on a flat surface, indicating that the region is young enough not to have been coated by fine-grained water ice from the E ring.

-Results from the visual and infrared spectrometer (VIMS) instrument suggest that the green-colored material surrounding the tiger stripes is chemically distinct from the rest of the surface of Enceladus.
+Results from the visual and infrared mapping spectrometer (VIMS) instrument suggest that the green-coloured material surrounding the tiger stripes is chemically distinct from the rest of the surface of Enceladus.
 VIMS detected crystalline water ice in the stripes, suggesting that they are quite young (likely less than 1,000 years old) or the surface ice has been thermally altered in the recent past.
 VIMS also detected simple organic (carbon-containing) compounds in the tiger stripes, chemistry not found anywhere else on Enceladus thus far.